-C16.2 The assessment of applications for prior experiential learning (accredited experiential learning) must be undertaken by designated staff within each faculty.
+C15.2 The assessment of applications for AEL must be undertaken by designated staff within each faculty.
 The designated staff must have appropriate subject, discipline and/or professional expertise and must have relevant experience of, or training in, the appropriate procedures.

-C16.3R Assessment of prior experiential learning requires the matching of the learning achieved by the student with the learning outcomes specified for the module/s valid for the award for which the student is registered.
+C15.3R Assessment of AEL requires the matching of the learning achieved by the student with the learning outcomes specified for the module/s valid for the award for which the student is registered.

-C16.4 Applicants are required to apply to the relevant faculty or affiliated institution conducting the programme.
+C15.4 Applicants are required to apply to the relevant faculty or affiliated institution conducting the programme.

-C16.5 Assessment of prior experiential learning (accredited experiential learning) may take a variety of forms, including the following:
+C15.5 Assessment of AEL may take a variety of forms, including the following: